Blake-Loveland/landgrid-support/_articles/parcel-data-faq.md

 Also, directly browsing the data on a place-by-place process of areas or regions you are interested in can be very useful.
 [DBeaver](https://dbeaver.io/) is a cross platform, multi vendor database client that can render geographic data.

-**Why do Shapefile attribute names not match the Landgrid Standard Schema column names?**
+**Why do Shapefile attribute names not match the Loveland Landgrid Parcel Schema column names?**

-Some of our standard schema column names are longer than the Esri Shapefile format allows and the column names in your attribute table will be truncated to the first 10 characters of the Landgrid Standard Schema column names.
+Some of our Loveland Landgrid Parcel Schema column names are longer than the Esri Shapefile format allows and the column names in your attribute table will be truncated to the first 10 characters of the Loveland Landgrid Parcel Schema column names.

 **When was your data last updated?**